dorenproctor/pkgfmt/README.md

 # pkgfmt

-`pkgfmt` formats your Go packages.
+`pkgfmt` is a CLI tool that formats Go packages.

 ---